macloo/python-adv-web-apps/notes_about_sphinx.md

 ## Build

+Be in the `docs` dir

 ```
 $ conda deactivate
-$ cd /Users/mcadams/Documents/python/the_sphinx_dir
+$ cd /Users/username/Documents/python/the_sphinx_dir
 $ source env/bin/activate
 $ cd docs
 $ make html
 ```

-## Create New Page/Chapter
+## Create new page/chapter in docs

-Create a new .rst file in /docs/ e.g. `foobar.rst`
+1. Create a new .rst file in /docs/ e.g. `foobar.rst`

-In `index.rst`, add filename (case-sensitive) to any tree --
+2. In `index.rst`, add filename (case-sensitive) to any tree --

 ```
 .. toctree::